This article is about a warframe fighter in the Warframe video game. Some other articles might be best read before it :

 If you are using our hypothesis that “revives” mean supercharging the Infestation within, each use would make the warframe visibly more overtaken by the Infestation.
 It would then have to be scrubbed and repaired in the orbiter’s “Infestation seat”.

 Yes, Force Field.
-Going with either version of Dispersal — or Spirit Travel — is mistaking the rationale for the effect.
+Going with Dispersal, Intangibility or Spirit Travel is mistaking the rationale for the effect.
 And it becomes a quagmire, since what Limbo does is transparency to attacks, without any other intangibility effects.

 The trick with the Cannot Attack Through may be a bit abstract.
 But it does just what we want without innovation.
 If you’re affected by a Force Field you can’t attack the real world, and the real world will likely be unable to damage you.